If you have had a premature baby in the past, you are more likely to have a premature delivery in future pregnancies.

 - you had previous Preterm Premature Rupture of the Membranes (PPROM)

 - you have an infection (sexually transmitted, UTI, vaginal)

 - you have high blood pressure or diabetes

 - you have had a cervical trauma, such as treatment for an abnormal smear test

-- your stomach has been injured (for example, because of physical violence or if you were in a car crash).
+- physical injury or trauma (for example, because of domestic violence or if you were in a car crash).

 - you are under 17

 Diabetes is a condition in which there is an inability to control blood sugar levels and it leads to high amounts of sugar in the blood.
 Gestational diabetes is diabetes that develops during pregnancy.

 Most premature babies go on to lead healthy lives, but unfortunately a very small proportion of them do not survive.